iamunixtz/ParamWizard/README.md

   -f, --file FILE       File containing URLs to process -o, --output FILE     Output file name (default: paramwizard.txt) -v, --verbose mode    Show logs
+  --time-sec            Increase time to waiting for target response --threads             Increasing number of threads

 ```
+# NB : Tool now it facing some ssl certficate issues on some webiste but it will be fixed soon .if u can handle this feel free to dm me on X https://x.com/iamunixtz i will add as contributor Thanks You!